 Yes, if the incident occurred at an off-campus Grayson College sponsored event and/or the behavior is impacting the student's ability to participate in the college's educational programs, the student should report the incident to the appropriate Grayson College official.

-If you have a protective order against a person, notify the Grayson College Police Department as soon as possible.
+If you have a protective order against a person, notify GCPD as soon as possible.

-Notification Of The Outcome
+Notification of The Outcome